Bugs Be Gone – Tricks for Keeping Pests Out of Your Campsite

 Use Natural Repellents

-By the way, mixing these oils with carrier oils (like coconut oil) creates an effective bug repellent spray.
-Just remember not to spray it directly into your eyes unless you want an unplanned adventure involving tears and frantic hand-waving!
+Mixing these oils with carrier oils like coconut oil makes a great bug spray.
+Just be careful not to spray it in your eyes.
+Trust me, you don’t want an adventure filled with tears and frantic hand-waving!

-Another great tip is using garlic powder as both seasoning for your food and a natural repellent.
-It seems bugs dislike the smell almost as much as my family dislikes my singing voice during road trips.
+Garlic powder is another fun option.
+It works as both seasoning for your food and a natural repellent.
+Bugs seem to hate the smell almost as much as my family hates my singing voice during road trips.
+Can you imagine?
+They just buzz away!

 Keep Food Under Control